yufernando/jupyterlab-image/README.md

 ## Using make

 You can simplify the workflow above using `make`.

-The image is tagged with the latest commit hash.
-You can build it by running:
+You can build the image by running:
 ```
 make build
 ```

+This will create an image with two tags: the latest commit hash and "latest".

-Push it to Docker Hub:
+Then push the image with both tags to Docker Hub:

 ```
 make push